scuzzydude/asimov/asimov.md

 "He was afraid of the Rangers, partners.
 He couldn't let them Rangers figure it out."

 They walked down the rise to the spot where the flower had been in the painting.
-Joe handed James a shovel and said, "You're the athletic one, dig.
+Joe handed James the shovel and said, "You're the athletic one, dig.
 Only a fool digs a hole in August in Texas."

 "In Canada, we can only dig holes in summer, because the ground is frozen most of the year."